harryleesan/kubernetes-workshop/README.md

 2. Refresh Productpage a few times to see the Reviews section alternate between version 1 and version 3.

-# Lab 3: Checking the application [10 minutes]
+# Lab 3: Metrics with Prometheus [10 minutes]
 Now your application is deployed.
 Let's see how it's doing.

 ## What is Prometheus?

-## 3.1 Application Logs
-We can access the logs of pods from the Kubernetes dashboard.

-1. Access the dashboard and select your namespace.

-## 3.2 Metrics
+## 3.2 Container Metrics
-The Bookinfo services have been instrumented with Prometheus.
+The Kubernetes cluster exposes native metrics in the Prometheus format.
+We can view the metrics using Grafana.

+1. Accessing Grafana through port forward.

+    ```bash
+    kubectl -n monitoring port-forward svc/grafana 3000
+    ```

+2. Login using username: `user` password: `user`.

+3. Click **Home** on the top left.
+You should see a list of dashboards.
+You can go explore what each dashboard shows.

 # Lab 4: Trace with Jaegar [10 minutes]

+## What is Istio?

+## 4.1 Enable Istio

+1. Istio needs to be enabled for your namespace.
+Please ask any member of the workshop committee to enable Istio for you.

+2. After you have confirmation that Istio has been enabled for your namespace, head over to your Kubernetes dashboard and delete all the pods.

+3. Your pods (4 Bookinfo services) will start up again.
+This time, you will see every pod now has an `istio-proxy` sidecar container.

 ## What is Jaegar?
 Tracing to see how the applications are doing.

-## 4.1 Access Jaegar
+## 4.2 Access Jaegar

 # Lab 5: Clean up [10 minutes]